GreatAmerica: History

 In November, 2017, GreatAmerica announced that it surpassed the $2 billion mark in assets and concurrently reached its 25th year of uninterrupted organic growth.

 In 2022, GreatAmerica expanded its presence in the franchise financing business by acquiring Illinois-based IRH Capital LLC, a 20-year veteran in the franchise financing industry.

 In August 2024, GreatAmerica sold Master MSP, Collabrance LLC, to The 20.
 The20 retained the Collabrance brand and all Collabrance employees.

+In June 2026, parent company GreatAmerica Holdings, Inc. completed its acquisition of Heritage Bank, an Iowa state-chartered bank headquartered in Marion, Iowa.
+The bank was relaunched as GreatAmerica Bank, National Association after receiving a national bank charter.